tcarr21/CTP2/README.md

        "Today is a new day, forget yesterday, it is over.
-Focus on ways to better yourself and those around you.", "Remember it is okay to have time to yourself and to make time for for your mental and physical health, that is all you have, the longevity of your health starts with you.", "Greetings, today take a moment and write down how you are feeling so far and write down 5 things that you are grateful for.", "Hi, it's your off day, go to sleep,exercise, spend time with family or your significant other!
+Focus on ways to better yourself and those around you.", "Remember it is okay to have time to yourself and to make time for for your mental and physical health, that is all you have, the longevity of your health starts with you.", "Greetings, today take a moment and write down how you are feeling so far and write down 5 things that you are grateful for.", "Hi, spend time with family or your significant other!
 Enjoy your day off and do something for yourself.", "Smile and be joyful, there is so much to live for, anything that is currently bothering you will pass.
 Destress and spend some time today meditating!"]
 #lines 37-65 are identifiying weekdays and printing out messages depending on the day.
 #weekday=day of week and tday=current day of the week the program is ran on